 At Kingsbridge, we will help you to achieve your ambition of becoming a teacher.
-We have an outstanding track record and a 100 per cent employment rate.
+We have an outstanding track record and a 100 per cent employment rate in both Primary and Secondary phases.

 The minimum academic qualifications* required for our programme are: